arno-di-loreto/apihandyman.io/_posts/2015-04-05-the-api-crash-test-project.md

 To realize these *crash tests*, I will define a concrete *product* and use it in my posts and experiments to test many API related things.

 ![api-crash-test-overview](/images/the-api-crash-test-project/apicrashtestprojectoverview.png "API crash test project overview")

+{: .center}
 *A big fuzzy draft overview of the API crash test project.*

 The main objective is to work on the designing of (hypermedia) APIs based on this product, but through this project I also want to work on:

 - Defining a product.